 Meet the Team

-Since 2003, Megan has led EplerWood International, fostering sustainable tourism development in Africa, Asia and Latin America.
-She has managed projects for USAID, the World Bank group, the Inter-American Development Bank and the Planeterra Foundation, among others.
-EWI has completed over sixteen contracts and raised millions of dollars of investment for sustainably designed tourism and community development projects in over twenty countries.
+Since 2003, Megan has led EplerWood International, fostering sustainable tourism development in Africa, Asia, and Latin America.
+She has managed projects for USAID, the World Bank group, the Inter-American Development Bank, Harvard University's Center for Health and the Global Environment, Cornell University's Center for Sustainable Global Enterprise, and the Planeterra Foundation, among others.
+EWI has completed over twenty contracts and raised millons of dollars of investment for sustainably designed tourism and community development projects in over twenty countries.
 Read bio...
-Jaime Pepper

 Vicente J. Moles is an international consultant with more than 20 years of experience in international development programs and tourism.
 He advises several multilateral development institutions and the International Sustainable Tourism Initiative (ISTI) at Harvard University.
 Read bio...

-Sofia joins EWI to perform research on Carbon Reporting Frameworks for Sustainable Tourism in collaboration with Megan's work at Harvard's Center for Health and the Global Environment.
-She will analyze existing indicators and evaluate how the tourism sector can develop a cloud-based reporting system on biophysical and social indicators to be integrated into the Post-Paris COP 21 system.
+Sofia oversees the Tourism and Environmental Health in a Changing Climate project funded by GIZ in collaboration with Megan's work at Harvard's Center for Health and the Global Environment.
+She oversees the analysis of indicators for an international reporting system on biophysical, social, and health indicators to be integrated into the Post-Paris COP 21 system.
 Read bio...